 Dr Carmen Falagan Rodriguez

-For the next three years I will be working in the project NEMO: Near-zero-waste recycling of low-grade sulphidic mining waste for critical-metal, mineral and construction raw-material production in a circular economy.
-My primary research will focus on developing and testing innovative bio-leaching processes using acidophilic microorganisms.
+I am working in the project NEMO: Near-zero-waste recycling of low-grade sulphidic mining waste for critical-metal, mineral and construction raw-material production in a circular economy.
+My primary research focuses on developing and testing innovative bio-leaching processes using acidophilic microorganisms.

 I am also colaborating in the project Metal-microb-mineral interactions and biomineralization mechanisms in acidophilic anaerobes: Geochemical, microbiological and biotechnological implications in collaboration with the Geological Survey of Spain and the Penn State University.

 I have worked previously at Bangor University in the Bangor Acidophile Research Team (BART).
 Within my research I have studied how to recover valuable metals from different ores and concentrates, and mine wastes, bioremediation of acid mine drainage, I have also isolated and characterized new acidophilic microorganisms.
 I also study the microbiology of acidic mine pit lakes in the Iberian Pyrite Belt and how these affect and are affected by the hydrogeochemistry of the lake waters.
 I would like to continue my research working with microorganisms and their use on biotechnological applications such as biomining, and bioremediation.
 I am also interested in studying the stability and securing mines and mine wastes and the exploration of new strategies to recover valuable metals from wastes.

 Extreme environments: acidic pit lakes, acid mine drainages, hydrothermal vents, volcanic lakes.

 Bioleaching and biohydrometallurgy.

 Climate change and mining.